-Reinserting the same disk should trigger the rebuilding status, since data on the disk would be recognized.

-If you insert a new disk, clicking Add Disk will give you the option to select that disk and add it to the array.
+Reinserting the same disk should trigger the rebuilding status since data on the disk would be recognized.
+If you insert a new disk, clicking Add Disk will allow you to select and add it to the array.

 Array Information & Maintenance Options: Disabled Status